alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 ## Once upon a time an API ...

 {{< admonition quote "Second Law of Consulting" true >}}
-“No matter how it looks at first, it’s always a people problem” - Gerald M. Weinberg
+_“No matter how it looks at first, it’s always a people problem” - Gerald M. Weinberg_
 {{< /admonition >}}

-Once upon a time, the [ACME Corporation](https://en.wikipedia.org/wiki/Acme_Corporation) was building a brand new IT product.
+Once upon a time, the [ACME Corporation](https://en.wikipedia.org/wiki/Acme_Corporation) was building a brand ne1w IT product.
-It aimed at a new way managing bookstores through a new software which provides a web interface and an API.
+It aimed at a new software to manage bookstores through a web interface and an API.

 In the first steps, the developers drew up a first roadmap of their API based on the expectations of their first customers.
 They therefore built and shipped a microservices platform and released their first service contract for their early adopters.